selassje/nes-rs/README.md

 # about

 This is my NES emulator implementation written in Rust.
-My main goal of this project is to practice the language :)
+My main goal of this project is to practice the language :smile:

 You can check out the web version at: https://selassje.github.io/nes-rs/

+# features

+* faithfull implementation, down to single pixel rendering, based on [NESDev](https://wiki.nesdev.org/w/index.php/Nesdev_Wiki)
+* control of the emulation speed
+* state serialization support
+* customizable key mappings (currently only keyboard is supported)
+* fullscreen mode support
+* currently supported mappers:
+  * 1, 2, 4, 7, 66, 71, 227

 # building